 Q: I cannot create a new location because the location URL is already in use.
 How can I investigate to which location the URL belongs to?

 A: To know if a URL is already in use, go to the Admin screen and click Positions.
 Enter the desired URL in the search bar and click the magnifying glass icon.
-If the URL is already in use, the URL will be listed in the results page.
-However, if the URL is already in use but not listed in the results page, the existing URL may belong to an inactive publication.
+If the URL is already in use, the results page will list the URL.
+However, if the URL is already in use, but the results page does not list it, the existing URL may belong to an inactive publication.
 Therefore, click the Download all positions as spreadsheet button and open the spreadsheet file to investigate whether the existing URL belongs to an inactive publication.

 Q: Why can't I duplicate a campaign?

-A: It is not possible to duplicate a campaign if one of the bookings of a campaign is booked on an inactive position.
+A: It is impossible to duplicate a campaign if one of the bookings of a campaign is booked on an inactive position.
 A position is considered to be inactive if the position or its corresponding location is removed.

 Q: Adhese continues to measure clicks while my campaign is offline.

 A: This situation can occur if someone saves the web page (where the ad was located) locally.
-As a consequence, if this person opens this page locally after the campaign delivery period has ended, no impressions are measured because Adhese does not receive a request to deliver this (offline) campaign.
+Consequently, if this person opens this page locally after the campaign delivery period has ended, no impressions are measured because Adhese does not receive a request to deliver this (offline) campaign.
 However, the ad is still visible on the local page.
-If this person clicks the ad, Adhese measures a click because this passes via Adhese by means of the live click URL.
+If this person clicks the ad, Adhese measures a click because this passes via Adhese using the live click URL.